-Therefore, having access to such information enables the auditor to effectively assess the client's tax management strategy, reduce audit risk associated with corporate tax avoidance, and ultimately curb tax avoidance behavior.
-From this perspective, a Common auditor has a deterrent effect on corporate tax avoidance.
-Conversely, the second perspective suggests that a Common auditor might actively engage in the client's corporate tax avoidance activities.
-For example, to attract and retain clients, Common auditors may be motivated to expand their professional knowledge and assist clients with tax strategies.
-In other words, the informal network created by the Common auditor and the spillover effects of knowledge and trust created related to it will intensify tax avoidance in companies (Zhiying et al., 2023).
-According to this perspective, the Common auditor has a direct impact on the company's tax avoidance.
-Audit literature indicates that both positive and negative effects of the Common auditor on tax avoidance are supported.
-As a result, we do not propose a specific direction for this effect and instead will allow the data to reveal the direction.
+Therefore, access to such information enables the auditor to effectively assess the client's tax management strategy, reduce audit risk associated with corporate tax avoidance, and curb tax avoidance behavior.
+From this perspective, a common auditor can deter corporate tax avoidance.
+Conversely, the second perspective suggests that a common auditor might actively engage in the client's corporate tax avoidance activities.
+For example, to attract and retain clients, common auditors may be motivated to expand their professional knowledge and assist clients with tax strategies.
+In other words, the informal network created by the common auditor and the spillover effects of knowledge and trust created related to it will intensify tax avoidance in companies (Hu et al., 2023).
+According to this perspective, the common auditor directly impacts the company's tax avoidance.
+Audit literature supports the common auditor's positive and negative effects on tax avoidance.
+As a result, we do not propose a specific direction for this effect; instead, we will allow the data to reveal the direction.
 Therefore, the first hypothesis of the study is formulated as follows:

-H1: Common auditor in the supply chain has an effect on the company's tax avoidance.
+H1: Common auditors in the supply chain affect the company's tax avoidance.

-2.3 The Mechanism of the Moderating Effect of Moderating Variables on the Relationship Between Common auditors and Tax Avoidance
+2.3 The mechanism of the moderating effect of moderating variables on the relationship between common auditors and tax avoidance

-The impact of having a Common auditor on a client's tax avoidance might be affected by other moderating factors.
-Our review of the audit literature identified three such variables that could influence this effect.
+Other moderating factors might affect the impact of having a common auditor on a client's tax avoidance.
+Our audit literature review identified three variables that could influence this effect.
 These three variables are explained below:

-2.3.1 Auditor Expertise in the Industry
+2.3.1 Auditor expertise in the industry

-Auditors with industry Expertise gain in-depth knowledge through their audit work, enhancing their ability to understand clients' business and financial risks.
-This expertise enables them to identify tax issues, opportunities, and risks related to tax management, which are often the foundation of tax planning.
-Previous research indicates that industry- Expertise auditors can help their clients with tax avoidance strategies (McGuire et al., 2012; Wei, 2014).
-Since industry expert auditors analyze and review many companies in a particular industry; Therefore, they have more experience than other auditors, and hence their competence to detect significant distortions and biases in the disclosed information of clients is higher than others (Lari Dasht Bayaz And Hassanpour, 2019).
+Auditors with industry expertise gain in-depth knowledge through their audit work, enhancing their ability to understand clients' business and financial risks.
+This expertise enables them to identify tax issues, opportunities, and risks related to tax management, often the foundation of tax planning.
+Previous research indicates that industry-expertise auditors can help clients with tax avoidance strategies (McGuire et al., 2012; Wei, 2014).
+Since industry expert auditors analyze and review many companies in a particular industry, they have more experience than other auditors, and hence their competence to detect significant distortions and biases in the disclosed information of clients is higher than others (Lari Dasht Bayaz and Hassanpour, 2019).

 Auditors with industry expertise also bring an enhanced ability to assess intercompany transactions and financial arrangements within specific industries.
-This deeper understanding equips them to discern aggressive tax practices that may emerge due to industry-specific dynamics, such as transfer pricing strategies or the exploitation of tax loopholes tailored to certain business models.
-Their specialized knowledge further aids in scrutinizing tax shelters or deferred tax assets that are unique to particular industries, allowing them to identify and assess tax avoidance schemes more accurately.
-When upstream and downstream companies in a supply chain share a Common auditor with industry expertise, this auditor is better equipped to understand the detailed operations between them.
-The industry-expert auditor can gain insights into transactions such as back-and-forth exchanges and post-sale repurchases, as well as identify risks in activities between suppliers and their customers.
+This deeper understanding equips them to discern aggressive tax practices that may emerge due to industry-specific dynamics, such as transfer pricing strategies or exploiting tax loopholes tailored to certain business models.
+Their specialized knowledge further aids in scrutinizing tax shelters or deferred tax assets unique to particular industries, allowing them to accurately identify and assess tax avoidance schemes.
+When upstream and downstream companies in a supply chain share a common auditor with industry expertise, this auditor is better equipped to understand the detailed operations between them.
+The industry-expert auditor can gain insights into transactions such as back-and-forth exchanges and post-sale repurchases and identify risks in activities between suppliers and their customers.